typora/support.typora.io/_posts/2021-11-21-activation.md

 ## My Typora get deactivated unexpectedly.

-If you used to have activated Typora, but now, find it become deactivated unexpectedly, usually the reason can be:
+If you used to have activated Typora but find out that it has unexpectedly become deactivated, usually the reason can be:

 - One license code can be used at most on 3 machines at one time.
 So if you activated Typora on the 4th devices, the oldest activated devices will get deactivated automatically.
 You can detective Typora on devices you don't need anymore, then re-activate Typora on this devices, or you should buy more license code if you want to use Typora on more than 3 devices.
 - If you switch to new accounts on the same machine, you will need to activate Typora for this user.
 One license code can be used to activate 3 devices at most at one time, different accounts on one machine is counted as separated devices.